act-rules/act-rules.github.io/_rules/id-value-unique-3ea0c8.md

 #### Inapplicable Example 2

-XML `id` not applicable to this rule.
+The `xml:id` attribute is not considered by this rule.

 ```html
 <div xml:id="my-div">This is my first element</div>
 ```

+[included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
+[visible]: #visible 'Definition of visible'